AzkaSahar/ALGORITHM-VISUALIZER-FOR-DESIGN-AND-ANALYSIS-OF-ALGORITHM/README.md

 # Algorithm Visualizer for Closest Pair of Points and Karatsuba Multiplication

-This repository contains the **Design and Analysis of Algorithms (DAA)** project, which implements and visualizes the **Closest Pair of Points** and **Karatsuba Integer Multiplication** algorithms.
+This repository contains the **Design and Analysis of Algorithms (DAA)** project made by 3 group members, which implements and visualizes the **Closest Pair of Points** and **Karatsuba Integer Multiplication** algorithms.
 The system offers an interactive GUI for users to input data, execute algorithms, and visualize their operations.

+---

+## Group Members

+1. Azka Sahar Shaikh
+2. Muhammad Sudais Katiya
+3. Sumaiya Waheed

 ---